Instructor fastening rock climbing helmet to head of young student.

 FAQs

-Background checks for University activities and programs with minors is funded by the Common Goods Assessment.
-The Police department will continue conducting and administering background checks, and they are bolstering their capacity for timely turnaround.
+• Background checks for University activities and programs with minors is funded by the Common Goods Assessment.